toextendmylimits/Meta_Coding/high-frequency.md

    Need to practice a few more times.
 1. [528.
 Random Pick with Weight](https://leetcode.com/problems/random-pick-with-weight)
 1. [215.
 Kth Largest Element in an Array](https://leetcode.com/problems/kth-largest-element-in-an-array)
    Should learn heap and quick select.

+   If there is time, I should check bucket sort as well.